-One day at the park, I overheard some moms talking about yearbook ideas for their school kids’ pictures.
+One day at the park, I overheard some moms talking about classroom yearbook ideas for their school kids pictures.

 As I eavesdropped on them (shut up, like you never eavesdrop in public), I heard them talking about yearbook ideas, and covers, and some other fun end-of-year stuff when I thought:

 Why haven’t I ever made a homeschool yearbook?

 I mean, a yearbook for homeschool makes perfect sense.

 We do a ton of outside classes and activities and attend a variety of events throughout the school year.

-I’m always taking a million pictures during those activities and then … doing nothing with them.
+I’m always taking a million pictures during those activities and then… doing nothing with them.
 (I’m sure you have a ton of homeschool student pictures, too, right?)

-Then, we forget all the things we’ve done.
+And, we forget all the things we’ve done.
 Why wouldn’t I use them for yearbook pictures?

 Heck, the more I thought about it, the more I realized that I have way more than enough yearbook content ideas that I could do this every year.

-Then, at the end of her homeschooling time she could graduate with an amazing photographic journey of her time in home school, separated out by years, and maybe even some fun autographs and messages from her friends and others who attended those classes or events with her.
+Then, at the end of her homeschooling time she could graduate with an amazing photographic journey of her time in home school (including senior yearbook pictures), separated out by years, and maybe even some fun autographs and messages from her friends and others who attended those classes or events with her.

 Doesn’t that sound awesome?